whopperprinting/LayerLapse/README.md

    - Connect the 3.5mm cable between the mainboard and the sensor board
    - Plug in a USB-C power cable
    - Connect the 2.5mm shutter cable from the mainboard to your camera
-2. Mount the magnet to your 3D printer's toolhead (use the included 5×5×2mm magnet).
+2. Mount the magnet to your 3D printer's toolhead (use the included 5×5×2mm magnet or use your own.)
 3. Place the sensor near the printer’s parked position (that you choose in gcode) — ideally within ~10mm of the magnet at its closest pass so the sensor can pickup the magnet.
 4. Add G-code (like a custom layer change script) in your slicer to move the print head to that sensor location (e.g., G1 X0 Y200) after each layer.
 [Custom gcode available here.](code/custom-gcode)